-“You too, sir.”
+“You too, Mr. Burke.”

 Sean startled.
-The voice was coming from inside the elevator, from someone standing right beside Sean, well, beside and a little below him.
+The voice was coming from inside the elevator, from someone standing right beside him—well, beside and a little below him.
 But when he looked, he saw no one there.
-Then the elevator car stopped somewhere between floors ten and eleven and the face in his bathroom mirror appeared next to him, this time in three dimensions and accompanied by the rest of his diminutive body.
+Then the elevator car stopped somewhere between floors ten and eleven, and the face in his bathroom mirror appeared next to him, this time in three dimensions and accompanied by the rest of his diminutive body.

 “Let me guess,” Sean said with just a touch of desperation in his voice, “some place where I couldn’t escape, right?”

 Sean glanced at the elevator control panel containing the emergency telephone.